looker-open-source/looker-scim-proxy/docs/configure-okta.md

 ## Syncing Existing Looker Users

-**If users already exist in Looker, users will need to be added twice to sync**
+**If users already exist in Looker, users will need to be synced twice**

-1. Assign user to SCIM server (can be individually via People or bulk via Groups)
+1. Assign users to the SAML app for Looker
    - Okta will send a GET request to lookup the user(s) via email.
 Since the user exists in Looker, but does not exist in the scim DB (we want to store the external_id along with the looker_id together), the scim server will return an empty response with 200
    - Okta will then try to POST the user with the user’s details
    - The scim server will write the details of the looker_id, external_id, and email, then return a 409 stating that the resource user record is already in looker
 1. Now that the user is in the scim db, we can try and assign the user(s) again
-   - Unassign the user(s)
-   - Assign the user(s)
+   - Use the admin/tasks in Okta to retry provisioning the user(s)
    - Okta will send a GET request to lookup the user(s) via email and the scim server will return the user object
-   - Okta will issue a PUT request with the user’s object.
-This will in turn make the scim server hit the Looker SDK update_user() endpoint with any updates to the users name(s) (user attributes are WIP), then return a 200
+   - Okta will issue a PUT request to update the user(s).
+The scim server will make any updates and return a 200
 1. The user(s) are now synced in Okta, scim server, and Looker

 ## [Optional] User Attributes